Step 3: Selecting an Authentic Need

 Humanities, Science, Math, Visual Arts, Design

-Students connect with local communities using an asset-based approach, conduct needs assessments, and design collaborative solutions.
-Promotes inclusive development, trust, and strong community institutions.
+Students connect with local communities using an asset-based approach, conduct needs assessments, and co-design solutions with community leaders.
+Promotes inclusive development, trust, and multi-stakeholder collaboration.

 3. Out of the Blocks (Community Storytelling & Media)